Peter King (Nigerian musician): School of Music

 King founded his School of Music in 1982, in a three-room apartment in Maza Maza.
 At first it had about 30 students, though since then has expanded greatly, and is now located in Badagry.
 It has lecture halls, rehearsal rooms, an assembly-concert hall and hostel facilities.
 The school has been assisted by Canadian musicians Oliver Jones and Archie Allen and greatly assisted by the French government.
 Almost two thousand students have graduated from the school since 1982.
 The school provides practical tuition and grants certificates and diplomas.
 It prepares students for the professional examinations of Associate, Licentiate and Fellowship of the Trinity, Royal and London Schools of Music and the Guildhall School of Music and Drama.

-Aṣa is one of the notable alumnus of King's school of music.
+Aṣa and Benjamin James of The Cavemen are some of the notable alumnus of King's school of music.

 In January 2007 the French Ambassador in Nigeria inaugurated the new facilities of the Peter King school of music at Badagry, Lagos State.